Create a remote server configuration

 Correspondence between the project root folder, the folder on the server to copy the data from the project root folder to, and the URL address to access the copied data on the server.
 This correspondence is called mapping.

-In the left-hand pane that lists all the existing server configurations, click Add and select the server configuration type depending on the protocol you are going to use to exchange the data with the server.
+The left-hand pane of the Connection tab, that opens, lists all the existing server configurations.
+Click and select the server configuration type depending on the protocol you are going to use to exchange the data with the server.

 FTP: choose this option to have WebStorm access the server via the FTP file transfer protocol.